AckXeon/uni/EIST_16/summary/*OCL.md

 ## ***OCL (Object constraint language)***
+- OCL is part of the UML standard
 - OCL is based on predicate calculus
+- OCL is used to express constraints, that cannot be modeled in UML
 - an ***OCL contract*** is the set of all the invariants, preconditions and postconditions associated with a class diagram
-### OO-contract
+### ***contract***
 - an oo contract is an exact specifiaction of the interface of the object. a contract inlucdes three types of predicates
   1. *invariant*: A predicate that is always true for all instances of a class
-  2. *precondition*: A predicate that must be true before an operation is invoked
+  2. *precondition*("rights"): A predicate that must be true before an operation is invoked
-  3. *postcondition*: A predicate that must be true after an operation is invoked
+  3. *postcondition*("obligations"): A predicate that must be true after an operation is invoked
 - A contract is called a formal specification, if the invariants, preconditions (“rights” and postconditions (“obligations”) in the contract are unambiguous
+- a contract restricts the model space (it constrains, what can be initiated)

 ### why not use *contracts* during analysis?
 Advantage: